 The Teacher Education Council serves as an advisory body for the School of Education.
-It is composed of representatives from the School of Education, College of Arts and Sciences, University of Mobile colleges/schools, partner superintendents, P-12 principals and teachers, the administrative staff of the University of Mobile, local LEAs, and the Alabama State Department of Education.
+It is composed of representatives from the School of Education, College of Arts and Sciences, Alabama School of the Arts, School of Health and Sports Science, local LEA representatives including superintendents, P-12 principals and teachers, and the Alabama State Department of Education.
 ALSDE Code 290-3-3-.02(2)(a-c)